LunarG/VulkanSamples/BUILD.md

     - If you don't want to use Cygwin, there are other shells and environments that can be used.
       You can also use a Git package that doesn't come from Cygwin.
   - Git (from http://git-scm.com/download/win).
+  - Image Magick is used by the tests to compare images (from http://www.imagemagick.org/script/binary-releases.php)
+    - Be sure to check box to "Install development headers and libraries"

 ## Windows Build